 The KYOVA MPO obtains funding for its projects through a combination of local, state, and federal sources.
-Cabell and Wayne Counties receive 5.8% of West Virginia's statewide improvement funds.
+Cabell and Wayne Counties receive 5.6% of West Virginia's statewide improvement funds.
 Lawrence County's federal funding includes Garvee bonds and state funding includes state bonds.
-These low funding levels will not be adequate to implement many of the projects identified as a part of this study, thereby leaving many deficiencies unaddressed across all modes of transportation.
-These tables indicate that using current funding level estimates, total projected overall revenue during the planning period for the West Virginia and Ohio portions of KYOVA would be approximately \$2.3 billion and \$713 million respectively.
-After considering the estimated costs for all modes, the total cost over the planning period would be approximately \$2.3 billion and \$679 million respectively.
+These low funding levels will not be adequate to implement many of the projects identified as a part of this study, thereby leaving many deficiencies unaddressed across all modes of transportation. current state and federal funding levels.
+These tables indicate that using current funding level estimates, total projected overall revenue during the planning period for the West Virginia, Ohio, and Kentucky portions of KYOVA would be approximately \$1.9 billion, \$693 million, and \$1.6 billion respectively.
+After considering the estimated costs for all modes, the total cost over the planning period would be approximately \$1.8 billion, \$659 million and \$1.4 billion respectively.